ComPWA/ampform/docs/contribute.rst

         :align: left
         :target: https://gitpod.io/#https://github.com/ComPWA/expertsystem

-If you have installed the `expertsystem` in :ref:`install:Development mode`, it is easy to tweak the source code and try out new ideas immediately, because the source code is considered the 'installation'.
+If you have installed the `expertsystem` in :ref:`install:Editable mode`, it is easy to tweak the source code and try out new ideas immediately, because the source code is considered the 'installation'.